What is Programming For Lovers?

 🔬 Science applications

-Every moment of the course relies on a real scientific narrative.
+Every moment of the course relies on a scientific narrative: simulate gravity, predict elections, and build evolutionary trees of deadly viruses.

 🧠 Rigor

-Use Turing machines, undecidability, and P vs NP to understand not just how to code, but what can and cannot be computed.
+Explore Turing machines, undecidability, and P vs NP to understand not just how to code, but learn what a computer can and cannot do.

 📖 Learn, then code

-Stress-free way to learning basic programming without worrying about language syntax through pseudocode.
+Introductory readings for each chapter give a stress-free language neutral way to learn programming without worrying about language syntax through pseudocode.

 🤝 Pick your language